vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 13.3 Resolvers

-A resolver reads the current snapshot and returns the collections that should exist now.
-Resolvers are pure functions over the snapshot and source store.
-They do not receive mutable stores.
+A resolver reads a `MatchContext` and returns the collections that should exist now.
+The context is a lightweight borrowed view of the source store, assets, and match facts; it does not copy a public snapshot or expose mutable state.

 The helper `MatchFactIndex` makes resolver code easier by giving typed access to facts and assets. `CollectionAssembly` helps build collections while handling duplicate suppression and common missing-role issues.